bavix/laravel-wallet/docs/command-create-wallet.md

 # Asynchronous wallet creation

+> You need wallet version 9.2 or higher

 The idea is based on the division into teams for creating wallets, transactions, etc. The creation of a wallet can be accelerated if the client "generates a wallet himself".

 ---